msaari/relevanssi/readme.txt

 = 4.14.0 =
 * Minor fix: In some languages, iOS uses „“ for quotes.
 Relevanssi now understands those for the phrase operator.
 * Minor fix: Stops Relevanssi from blocking the admin search for WooCommerce coupons and other WooCommerce custom post types.
+* Minor fix: Fixes problems with the WP-Members compatibility.

 = 4.13.3.1 =